cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.0.10-release-notes.md

 Upgrade to Bitcoin Core 0.10.4
 ------------------------------

-The underlying base of Omni Core was upgraded from Bitcoin Core 0.9.5 to Bitcoin Core 0.10.4.
+The underlying base of ZURBank was upgraded from Bitcoin Core 0.9.5 to Bitcoin Core 0.10.4.

 Please see the following release notes for further details: